Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Introduction

 2) Technically, we propose a Geometric Confidence-aware Lifting (GCL) module to explicitly model the geometry with depth distribution confidence for a reliable volumetric feature alignment.
 Moreover, the temporal frame features are aligned based on their contextual relevance and ensembled accordingly to achieve mutual compensation.
 To ultimately align the geometric and temporal context in a unified space with a global view, we further design a Depth-Hypothesis-Based Transformation (DHBT) to enable stable geometric-temporal volume composition.\looseness=-1

 3) Experimentally, the initial HTCL focuses only on the semantic scene completion task, while Hi-SOP extends the framework for semantic occupancy prediction tasks including semantic scene completion and LiDAR semantic segmentation.
-Our code and demo video are available in the supplementary material, and the project website is also available at \url{https://arlo0o.github.io/hisop.github.io/}.
+The project website is available at \url{https://arlo0o.github.io/hisop.github.io/}.